Find Grad Schools

 308 Yearly Graduations

 New York Law School is the 19th most popular school in the nation for students seeking a doctor's degree in law.
 Each year, around 1,000 students seeking various degrees attend the university.
 During the most recent year for which we have data, 308 people received their doctor's degree in law from New York Law School.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 59% were women.
-Those who complete their doctor's degree in law at New York Law School make a median salary of 64,854.
+Of these students, 60% were women and 27% were members of underrepresented racial-ethnic groups.

 #20